Introduction

 4. Review Findings

-Findings appear in your IntelStrike dashboard with severity ratings (Critical, High, Medium, Low), OWASP classification, evidence, and step-by-step remediation guidance.
+Findings appear in your dashboard with severity ratings (Critical, High, Medium, Low), OWASP classification, evidence, and step-by-step remediation guidance.

 Tutorial: Scan Your First Target